Artificial Intelligence (AI) System Benchmark Task

 - Multi-Modal Benchmarks, such as:

-- Visual Language Model Benchmark (2024), assessing multimodal understanding
+- Visual Language Model Benchmark (2024), assessing multimodal understanding.

-- Task Me Anything Benchmark, for diverse capability testing
+- Task Me Anything Benchmark, for diverse capability testing.

-- Based on Environment Interaction Type, such as:
+- By Environment Interaction Type, such as:

 - Static AI Benchmarks, such as: